oedisi CLI¶

 Multi-Container Model Setup¶

-frameworks enables users to set up models as single-container (all models running
+The oedisi frameworks enables users to set up models as single-container (all models running

 in a single Docker container) or multi-container implementation (all componenets running in